Shopify/polaris/polaris.shopify.com/content/components/selection-and-input/legacy-filters.md

   - table
 status:
   value: Legacy
   message: This is a legacy component and will be deprecated.
+The new [Filters component](/components/selection-and-input/filters) can be used as a standalone component, but is used primarily within the [IndexFilters](/components/selection-and-input/index-filters) for sorting and filtering IndexTables.
 Learn more about our [component lifecycles](/getting-started/components-lifecycle).
 examples:
   - fileName: legacy-filters-with-a-resource-list.tsx
     title: With a resource list